superlistapp/super_editor/super_editor/README.md

 **Unverified**

-These platforms might work, but Super Editor is not developing against them.
+These platforms probably work, but our verification on these platforms is spotty.

  * Windows
  * Linux